WHERE: Easdale Island Community HallWHEN: 10.00am until 1.00pm on the day, OR until we reach a total of 350 entrants.

 Putting the groove into a selection of traditional and original European Folk music dating from the medieval times to present day, it’s difficult – nay, impossible – for your limbs to remain stationary when you're within earshot of them in full flight.

-Press interest in the the World Stone Skimming Championships is increasing every year, and the event has been covered by the following: Lonely Planet; Oban Times; The Independent; The Scotsman; The Times; The Sunday Times; The Glasgow Herald; The Press and Journal; The Daily Record; The Daily Mail; The Sun and The Drogheda Independent.
+Press interest in the the World Stone Skimming Championships is increasing every year, and the event has been covered by the following: BBC News; Rough Guides; Lonely Planet; Oban Times; The Independent; The Herald; The Press and Journal; The Scotsman; The Times; The Sunday Times; The Daily Record; The Daily Mail; The Sun and The Drogheda Independent.
 Articles have also appeared in Coast Magazine as well as Scottish Islands Explorer.

-Features have also appeared on BBC TV’s Blue Peter, Coast and The One Show; STV’s The Hour; BBC Radio 1, Radio 2, Radio Scotland, Radio 5 Live; Gaelic Television news; Scottish Television; BBC Scotland television; CBBC Newsround, Channel 4 Big Breakfast and Peanut Gallery radio show on the Australian Triple M Network.
+Features have also appeared on BBC TV’s Blue Peter, Coast and The One Show; STV’s The Hour; BBC Radio 1, Radio 2, Radio Scotland, Radio 5 Live; Gaelic Television news; BBC Scotland; CBBC Newsround, Channel 4 Big Breakfast and Peanut Gallery radio show on the Australian Triple M Network.